 Since this experience, Nick has focused on investing in entrepreneurs tackling similar problems.

 Our Investment Thesis

-At New Stack, we invest in remarkable founders, creating markets at the intersection of Hardware and Software.
+At New Stack, we invest in remarkable founders at the earliest stages of company formation.

 - TRACTABLE: Tools that give non-experts, expert capabilities

 - DEMOCRATIZATION: Platforms that enable users to build & drive value

 - ACCESS TO IDLE SUPPLY: Providing access to existing, inaccessible supply

 - CUSTOMER EXPANSION: Increased usage can be increasingly monetized

 - NETWORK EFFECTS: Product value & exit barriers increase as users increase